dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

 In Dart,
-you can simply use the Element `text` property, which has a getter and setter that walks the subtree of nodes for you and extracts or sets their text:
+you can simply use the Element `text` property, which has a getter and setter that walk the subtree of nodes for you and extract or set their text:

 {% prettify dart tag=pre+code %}
 querySelector('#RipVanWinkle')![!.text!] = 'Wake up, sleepy head!';